hu9okwan/Wordle-Solver/README.md

 # Wordle Solver 🎓

-This script automatically solves [Wordle](https://www.nytimes.com/games/wordle/index.html) puzzles usually within 3 or 4 attempts.
+This script automatically solves [Wordle](https://www.nytimes.com/games/wordle/index.html) puzzles usually within 3 or 4 attempts, depending on the first word given.

 The method I used attempts to solve the puzzle by recursively reducing down a set of words that possess the most common letter among themselves in that iteration.
 This will eliminate a large number of words from the pool when a letter is evaluated, in which a word is then randomly picked from the narrowed set of words.